algorithmica-org/algorithmica/content/english/hpc/compilation/precalc.md

 These functions have some restrictions like that they only call other `constexpr` functions and can't do memory allocation, but otherwise, they are executed "as is."

-Note that while they don't cost anything during the run-time, they still increase compilation time, so at least remotely care about their efficiency and don't put something NP-complete in them:
+Note that while they don't cost anything during the run time, they still increase compilation time, so at least remotely care about their efficiency and don't put something NP-complete in them:

 ```c++
 constexpr int fibonacci(int n) {